Tuscan Kale Salad

 It is the largest pita bread company in the states!
 The secret to this delicious pita is the old-world recipes using wholesome, top-quality ingredients that are naturally cholesterol and trans fat-free.
 These varieties include organic sprouted whole wheat, multi-grain, oat bran, garlic, whole wheat, sweet onion, white and even low carb.

-Recipe for Tuscan Kale Salad
+Recipe for Lacinato Kale Recipe for Salad

 Rainbow Kale Salad with Pita Bread

-I named this salad for its purple, red, green, orange, yellow and white which remind me of a rainbow in the sky.
+I named this kale salad recipe for its purple, red, green, orange, yellow and white which remind me of a rainbow in the sky.
 The whole grain pita and walnuts complete the meal!
 This easy recipe can be served two different ways to keep it fun and interesting!
 Salad served in the pita pocket or served with pita triangles on the side!
 Be sure to massage the kale in your hands several minutes to soften its fibers.
 Lightly dress this salad with the tangy lemon and olive oil dressing!

 Makes 6 servings.
 Each serving includes 1/2-1 pita per serving